Health and Travel Alerts Learn More Left arrow

 Gothic Quarter

-Running along its southern flank is Las Ramblas, the city’s most famous street, a series of boulevards connecting the busy Plaça de Catalunya square with the seafront.
+Running along its southern flank is Las Ramblas, the street that Barcelona is famous for.
+A series of boulevards connects the busy Plaça de Catalunya square with the seafront.

 Majestic architecture of the Barcelona Cathedral